skalyaanamoorthy/PSLMs/README.md

 `source pslm/bin/activate`

+**After setting up either a virtualenv OR conda environment**:

 On the ComputeCanada cluster, you will have to comment out pyarrow and cmake dependencies and load the arrow module instead with `module load arrow`.
 You will also have to use the --no-deps flag.

-**After setting up either a virtualenv OR conda environment**:

-You can install the pip requirements:
+You can then install the pip requirements:

 `pip install -r requirements.txt`